 Created in 2005 ReAct is one of the first international independent networks to articulate the complex nature of antibiotic resistance and its drivers.
 ReAct was initiated with the goal to be a global catalyst, advocating and stimulating for global engagement on antibiotic resistance by collaborating with a broad range of organisations, individuals and stakeholders.

-Organisation and Governance
+Organization and Governance

-[Insert Photos and link to Bios of GLG]
+[Insert Photos and link to Bios of GLG?]

 ReAct in five continents